 When anxiety becomes intense, it can interfere with rest by causing increased muscle tension, aches, racing thoughts, and an elevated heartbeat.

-According to a study at the University of Rochester, this is probably due to a state of hyperarousal before bedtime.
-According to the study, this is particularly true when it comes to pain.
+According to a 2000 study3, this is probably due to a state of hyperarousal before bedtime.
 Think about it: discomfort creates arousal, and generally not the good kind.
 Have you ever been lost in your thoughts when you stubbed your toe, caught your hair in a car window, or banged your head?
 When we feel unpleasant, we’re instantly alert.
 Maybe that’s why pinching yourself helps to keep you awake.

 However, when this discomfort is constant, it can get in the way of sleepy hormones by placing you in a semi-permanent state of arousal, inducing insomnia.